pnizet/eyeem2koken/README.md

 Todo
 ---------------------
-* Add an easy to get the eyeem token
+* Add an easier to get the eyeem token.
 * Find a way to keep the created date.

 Disclaimer